sarslancs/parcellation-survey-eval/README.md

 ## Usage

 Simply follow in-file instructions.
-Reading the Data and Experimental Setup sections in the paper may also help understand the code.
+Reading the _Data_ and _Experimental Setup_ sections in the article may also help understand the code better.

 ## Data
 Generation and evaluation of parcellations are carried out using the publicly available dataset from the Human Connectome